holoviz/panel/doc/how_to/test/loadtests.md

 ![panel-locust.gif](https://assets.holoviz.org/panel/gifs/locust.gif)

 The median response time is ~530ms when one user requests the page every second.
-If you try to increase to 10 simultanous users you will see a median response time of ~5300ms.
+If you try to increase to 10 simultaneous users you will see a median response time of ~5300ms.
 If this is a likely scenario, you will have to look into how to improve the performance of your app.

 ## Test advanced interactions with Loadwright